BCDR for Azure Data Factory and Azure Synapse Analytics pipelines

 Data Factory and Azure Synapse pipelines are mainstream Azure services that support availability zones, and they're designed to provide the right level of resiliency and flexibility along with ultra-low latency.

 The user-managed recovery approach allows you to continue operating if there are any maintenance events, outages, or human errors in the primary region.
-By using CI/CD, the Data Factory and Azure Synapse pipelines can integrate to a Git repository and deploy to a secondary region for immediate recovery.
+By using CI/CD, the data factory and Azure Synapse pipelines can integrate to a Git repository and deploy to a secondary region for immediate recovery.

 Cost optimization